ben-haim/gotxs/README.md

 ```
 cd gotxs/opentxs/

-ln -s $HOME/path/to/opentxs/deps/containers include/
+ln -s /path/to/opentxs/deps/containers include/
-ln -s $HOME/path/to/opentxs/include/opentxs include/
+ln -s /path/to/opentxs/include/opentxs include/

 # fix the paths in Makefile

-vim Makefile
+$EDITOR Makefile

 make install
 ```

 Then you can install the `gotxs` package.
-This will install the `gotxs/opentxs` sub-package as well.
+This will install the `gotxs/opentxs` sub-package as well:

 ```
 # in gotxs/
 go install
 ```

-You should then be able to run the tests
+Then run the tests:

 ```
-# must match LIBPATH as defined in the Makefile
+# match LIBPATH as defined in the Makefile (different on Mac OS/X)
-# different on Mac OSX!
-export LD_LIBRARY_PATH=/usr/local/lib64
+export LD_LIBRARY_PATH=/usr/local/lib/x86_64-linux-gnu

 go test
 ```

-## Mac OSX
+## Mac OS/X

-There are some addional changes required to the Makefile to run this on a Mac:
+Additional changes to the Makefile are required on OS/X:

 1. `LIBPATH` should point to the `lib/` dir of your opentxs install.
 2. `GOINCLUDE` points to `/usr/local/Cellar/go/1.3.1/libexec/pkg/darwin_amd64`